watson-developer-cloud/node-red-node-watson/README.md

 - Min version of Node is 12.20.0
 - Drop Personality Insights node
 - Drop Visual Recognition nodes
-- Remove Username / Password fields from nodes for
+- Remove Username / Password fields from all nodes
-  - Assistant V1
-  - Assistant V2
-  - Discovery V1
-  - Language Translator nodes
-  - Natural Language Classifier
-  - Speech to Text
-  - Text to Speech

 ### Watson Nodes for Node-RED